Toolsets

 Main Screen

-Refer to Access Control to lean more about Private and Public logical spaces for objects storage in DIAL.
+- Refer to Access Control to learn more about Private and Public logical spaces for objects storage in DIAL.

-Objects in the Public space are arranged hierarchically, similar to a file system.
-In this part of the screen, you can see the hierarchical structure of folders in the Public space.
+Objects in the Public folder are arranged hierarchically, similar to a file system.

 |---|---|

-Click on any folder to display toolsets in the toolsets grid.
+Click any folder to display its content in the toolsets grid.

 | Column | Description |